Halo123188/CLM-GS/README.md

   #### --prealloc_capacity
   Number of Gaussians to pre-allocate in CPU pinned memory (e.g., `40000000` for 40M).
 Required for CLM offload with densification.

+  #### --bsz
+  Batch size using micro-batch pipelining with gradient accumulation. `--bsz 4` renders and backpropagates 4 images sequentially before each optimizer step.
+Images are processed one-by-one rather than simultaneously to reduce activation memory usage.

   #### All other arguments
   Please follow Gaussian Splatting's original codebase.